Jannyboy11/ScalaPluginLoader/README.md

 #### Caveats
 - ScalaPlugin jars go in the <server_root>/plugins/ScalaLoader/scalaplugins/ directory.
 I made this choice so that ScalaLoader doesn't try to load JavaPlugins that are loaded already.
-- By default ScalaLoader downloads the scala libraries from over the network the first time.
+- By default, ScalaLoader downloads the scala libraries from over the network the first time.
 I made this choice to provide the best possible user experience for server admins.
 The ScalaLoader jar remains small in size, and there's no manual downloading involved.
 If you're very security-focused you might want to provide your own jars by changing the URLs to "file://some/location.jar".
 The scala classes aren't actually loaded until there's a plugin